 - Pinot Noir

-Best Type Of Red Wine
+What is the Best Type Of Red Wine?

 There is no single best type of red wine, but the most popular red wine varietal is Cabernet Sauvignon.
 This is because it is an easy entry point into the world of red wine.
 It is neither too sweet nor too dry and offers a savory flavor ranging from black pepper to bell pepper.
 It's also the most commonly grown wine grape in the world, so there are many different brands and vintages to choose from.
 It's truly a must-have for any wine list.